3tbsp To Oz

 Converting 3 Tablespoons to Ounces: The Calculation

 The standard conversion factor is that 1 US customary tablespoon is equal to approximately 0.5 fluid ounces.
-Therefore, to convert 3 tablespoons to ounces, we simply multiply the number of tablespoons by the conversion factor:
+So, to convert 3 tablespoons to ounces, we simply multiply the number of tablespoons by the conversion factor:

 3 tbsp * 0.5 fl oz/tbsp = 1.5 fl oz

-Therefore, 3 tablespoons are equal to 1.5 fluid ounces.
+Which means, 3 tablespoons are equal to 1.5 fluid ounces.

 A Deeper Dive: The Scientific Basis of Volume Conversion